 So far, our Playground Web has two layout flavors and it will show up the proper one automatically to always display the best information distribution.
 Below, a list with the resolutions and devices used in the tests is available .

 Wide/Desktop vs Narrow/Device resolutions

 |Kindle Fire HDX||Iphone 6/7/8||Iphone 6/7/8 plus||Iphone X||Ipad||Ipad Pro||Laptop with HiDPI screen||Laptop with MDPi screen|

-The first time that you join the web interface, it is required to log in with your GitHub account.
+The first time that you join the web interface, you are required to log in with your GitHub account.
 By clicking on the GitHub login button, you accept the terms and conditions of the service, and the web will be redirected to the main screen.

 As soon as you get in, a welcome board with the basic instructions is shown.
 It will always show up unless the “Do not show this again” checkbox is checked.

-Right above the card, it’s placed an environment selector where all the available environments of all the user enabled accounts will be listed
+Right above the card, there is an environment selector where all the available environments of all the user enabled accounts will be listed